arangodb/docs/3.10/http/general.md

 Authorization: bearer eyJhbGciOiJIUzI1NiI..x6EfI
 ```

-Please note that the JWT will expire after **1 hour** by default and needs to be
+Please note that the JWT will expire after **one hour** by default and needs to be
 updated.
 You can configure the token lifetime via the `--server.session-timeout`
 startup option.